 - Multi-manager platforms

-The management fees can be a flat fee or on a tiered or breakpoint fee structure.
-When following a tiered schedule, the fee generally starts at 1.5% of client assets under management (AUM) for the first $100,000 and drops down to 1.0% for any funds more than $250,000.
-When following a breakpoint schedule, assets that amount to $100,000 would be charged 1.5%, while assets that amount to more than $250,000 would be charged 1.0% on the total amount.
-Accounts are also responsible for setup fees, ancillary fees, service fees and any underlying mutual fund or exchange-traded fund fees.
+Investment management fees can be flat-rate or based on a tiered or breakpoint fee structure.
+When following a tiered schedule, the fee generally starts at 1.50% of client assets under management (AUM) for the first $100,000, and drops down to 1.00% for any funds above $250,000.
+When following a breakpoint schedule, assets that amount to $100,000 would be charged 1.50%, while assets that amount to more than $250,000 would be charged 1.00% on the total amount.
+Accounts are also responsible for setup fees, ancillary fees, service fees and any underlying mutual fund or exchange-traded fund (ETF) fees.

-Within the firm’s wrap fee program, called WealthPort Wrap, there are three programs that carry different maximum advisory fees, ranging from 2.15% to 2.25% of AUM.
+Within the firm’s wrap fee program, called WealthPort, there are four programs that carry different maximum advisory fees, ranging from 2.15% to 2.25% of AUM.

 What to Watch Out For

-CIRA reported 17 disciplinary or legal actions in its most recent filings with the Securities and Exchange Commission.
-Twelve involved affiliate individuals and two involved affiliate companies.
+CIRA reported 16 disciplinary actions in its most recent filings with the U.S. Securities and Exchange Commission (SEC).
+These involved both affiliated individuals and affiliate companies, in addition to the firm itself.
 Of the three actions involving CIRA itself, all were self-reported violations of regulations.
-Fines were $125,000 and $225,000, and in one case regarding a potential breach of fiduciary duty relating to mutual fund shares, CIRA agreed to pay a disgorgement of $5,645,106 and prejudgment interest of $542,456.
+Fines were $125,000 and $225,000, and in one case regarding a potential breach of fiduciary duty relating to mutual fund shares, CIRA agreed to pay a disgorgement of $5,645,106 and prejudgment interest of $542,456.54.

 All information was accurate as of the writing of this article.